CME’24 Conference: Educational resources in the mathematics classroom

 - mathematicians, who want to enhance their teaching at school

 - reflective practitioners (teachers).

 Working seminars: Each participant is invited to be a member of one of the working seminar groups that will meet several times during the conference.
-Discussions and exchange of experiences and ideas are the essential aspects of this activity, that is why the working seminars are considered the most important part of the conference.
-Each group is coordinated by leaders and the activities are usually focused on four educational levels:
+Discussions and exchange of experiences and ideas are the essential aspects of this activity, which is why the working seminars are considered the most important part of the conference.
+Each group is coordinated by leaders and the activities are usually focused on the following educational levels:

 - kindergarten and primary school (3–9-year-olds)

-Research Reports: Parallel sessions of 20-minute oral presentations, followed by a 5-minute discussion.
+Research Reports: Parallel sessions of 20-minute oral presentations, followed by a 10-minute discussion.
 The oral presentations refer to studies related to the theme of the conference.

-Workshops: They involve a more extended type of contribution, which focuses on concrete activities and encourage the active participation by working on materials, problems or questions.
-The workshops usually last for 1.5 hour.
+Workshops: They involve a more extended type of contribution, which focuses on concrete activities and encourages active participation by working on materials, problems, or questions.
+The workshops usually last for 1.5 hours.